 Advantages of shared ownership

-- It can enable you to get onto the property ladder more quickly than you might if you wanted to buy a home outright
+- It can enable you to get onto the property ladder more quickly than you might if you were buying a home outright

 - You can buy additional shares as time goes on and you save more or pay off more of your mortgage

-- It may be cheaper than renting
+- It may be cheaper than renting (but not always)

 - You can sell a shared ownership property at any time, and will benefit from any increase in value it's seen since you bought